avcohen/openDroneClient/README.md

 Dronemappr is a React based client utilizing Flux architecture to visualize, filter, and map drone strike data.

+A live version of this client is available [here](http://www.dronemappr.com).

 Data is provided by the [Dronemappr API](https://github.com/avcohen/openDrone).

 ## Usage